akimdesign/misc-work/Illustrator/tools.md

 ## Blending Mode

 - explore and use for drawings -->transparency layer to adjust blend and reset spine to follow along a chosen path

+## Type Tool

+- to adjust kerning between letters
+  - use OPT + arrows to adjust kerning 1 point at a time
+  - allows you to customize kerning between letters without using the kerning drop down which affects all letters

+## Eraser Tool

+- to erase part of an object, select that object and then eraser tool to erase.
+- doing this will not affect other objects that may be overlapping selected object